markupdeclaration/markupdeclaration.org/index.md

 date: 2018-08-26
 ---

-_Markup Declaration_ is a movement for revitalizing and formalizing our understanding of declarative markup.
+_Markup Declaration_ is a movement for explaining and formalizing our understanding of declarative markup.

 Declarative markup is the practice of identifying what information in